-Field experience with insulators having polymeric housings has shown that silicone rubber is the material of choice due to its long-term dynamic hydrophobicity.
-At the same time, some silicone formulations found in earlier generations of these insulators have presented issues, including surface silicification and deep surface cracking or splitting.
-This edited past contribution to INMR by Dr. Frank Schmuck, then Convenor of a past CIGRE Working Group that investigated these phenomena, reviewed this topic and advised what should be done if discovered.
+Field experience with insulators having polymeric housings has shown that silicone rubber has become the material of choice due to its long-term dynamic hydrophobicity.
+At the same time, some silicone rubber formulations, especially from early generations of these insulators, have presented issues, including surface silicification as well as deep surface cracking and splitting.

 Surface silicification is a type of deterioration that leads to layers of silica oxide forming on the housing, with thicknesses ranging from 100 to 300 µm.
 Unlike the virgin polymer surface, elasticity in the cross-section of the silica oxide layer is significantly reduced and shows brittle behavior when subjected to mechanical stress such as bending of sheds.
 If such deteriorated material is measured with respect to mechanical characteristics, there is reduction in tensile strength – even though tear strength is not necessarily affected.
 This can be explained by the fact that, when bent, the brittle silica oxide layer will break and the resulting crack leads to a ‘notch effect’ in the polymeric bulk material.

-For example, different severities of damage were identified several years ago on silicone housed 420 kV instrument transformers installed in Central Europe and made with an LSR housing.
+For example, different severities of damage were identified on silicone housed 420 kV instrument transformers installed in Central Europe and made with an LSR housing.
 The resulting deterioration was classified as either Type A or B, where in the first case there are only minor cracks when the sheds are bent (see Fig. 1).
 Type B, by contrast, is characterized by disintegration of the deteriorated material layer (as shown in Fig. 2).
 The years of manufacture of these insulators was from 1991 to 2007 and there was no direct correlation to time in service for cases of Type A, Type B or no deterioration.

 Type B damage was considered the more critical since this mode was found all over the housing, including in areas protected against direct UV exposure.
 The level of severity was confirmed by scanning electron microscope analysis (see Fig. 3) that showed loss of material and crack formation into the bulk polymer.
 The LSR surface in this example was later sealed by an RTV coating to prevent pollution or moisture ingress into the cracks, which might risk further damage.
 This remedial measure proved successful and the affected instrument transformers remained in service.